Gagniuc/PC-World/README.md

 ## 9. `Control.exe` - watchdog and fallback

-`Control.exe` is a small hidden helper application.

-Its source is only a few dozen lines long, but its purpose is interesting: it implements a primitive watchdog/fallback mechanism.
-It waits roughly **22 seconds** and examines:
+`Control.exe` was a very small companion program whose purpose was to detect whether the main PC World application had successfully completed its startup sequence.
+Although its source contains only a few dozen lines, it added a simple recovery mechanism to a CD that otherwise depended on several components working correctly, including the VB6 runtime, ActiveX controls, local HTML files, graphics resources and the main `CD.exe` executable.
+The program runs without presenting a normal user interface.
+After being started, it waits for approximately **22 seconds** and then examines a small state file created in the local PC World working directory:

 ```text
 C:\PC_World\control.evolutie
 ```

-The PC World application uses this file as a tiny state channel:
+This file acts as a primitive communication channel between the main application and the watchdog.
+Instead of using Windows messages, shared memory, pipes or another interprocess communication mechanism, the applications exchange a single state value through the filesystem.
+The preserved code uses the following states:

 ```text
 0 = startup/loading stage